First aid is one of my passions. I like knowing that I’ll be able to act during a medical emergency, even if a doctor is not available.

 - Antibiotic or antibacterial ointment (such as Neosporin) – Buy here

-- QuickClot: Available as a powder that you can put directly on wounds or as a coated gauze, QuickClot acts as a hemostatic agent to quickly stop bleeding on larger wounds.
+- QuickClot: Available as a coated gauze (powders are no longer recommended), QuickClot acts as a hemostatic agent to quickly stop bleeding on larger wounds.

 Cold and Flu Medications: